• how and what to compost

 A simple rule of thumb is to use

 one-third green and two-thirds brown materials.
-This allows oxygen to penetrate
+The bulkiness of the brown materials allows oxygen to penetrate

 and nourish the organisms that reside there.
 Too much nitrogen makes for

-a heavy, smelly, slowly decomposing mass.
+a dense, smelly, slowly decomposing anaerobic mass.
 Good composting hygiene means

 covering fresh nitrogen-rich material, which can release odors if exposed